Godzilla vs. Gigan: Filming

 This was Haruo Nakajima's final time playing Godzilla, a role he had played since 1954.

-Presumably in order to cut costs, the film relies heavily on stock footage from previous films, such as Ghidorah the Three-Headed Monster, Invasion of Astro-Monster, War of the Gargantuas and Destroy All Monsters for Godzilla and King Ghidorah's fighting screentime.
+Presumably in order to cut costs, the film relies heavily on stock footage from previous films, such as Ghidorah, the Three-Headed Monster, Invasion of Astro-Monster, The War of the Gargantuas and Destroy All Monsters for Godzilla and King Ghidorah's fighting screentime.

-This was the first film in which Godzilla actually drew blood.
+This was the first film in which Godzilla actually shed blood.
 It first happens during the big battle later in the film when Gigan flies over past Godzilla and swipes his shoulder, and later, when Gigan repeatedly strikes a severely weakened Godzilla in his forehead.
 Also, Anguirus is cut in the snout by Gigan at one point, consequently bleeding towards the camera.

 Creature design

 Gigan was designed by Shōnen Magazine illustrator Takayoshi Mizuki, based on ideas by Teruyoshi Nakano.
 Mizuki was contacted in early 1971 by Toho production manager Masao Suzuki to design a space monster for a new Godzilla film.

 According to Nakano, "the idea for Gigan was to create a monster with quite a different shape," wanting for the monster to be akin to a "richly colored dinosaur" and also being inspired by the designs of the multilayered jūnihitoe kimonos worn by Japanese court ladies.
 Mizuki created two potential looks for Gigan, a "triangular" design reminiscent of his final appearance, and a "circular" design sporting a number of hemispheres across its body.
 Mizuki aimed for a "sharp, florid" look when creating Gigan's design, and took inspiration after birds; he based Gigan's form on migratory birds such as geese, and adopted the sharpness of an eagle from his neck up.

-In this film, King Ghidorah's three heads required completely new sculpts to be made, which were created by Nobuyuki Yasumaru.
+In this film, Ghidorah's three heads required completely new sculpts to be made, which were created by Nobuyuki Yasumaru.
 A year later, the suit would be used one final time for the television series Zone Fighter, before being formally retired.